eferrea/BCI-Master/README.md

  TestVRPNConnection('TrackerTC@127.0.0.1:6666',1)
  In this case you should be able to read the position of the cursor on the task controller screen.

- * Test_Blackrock: is used to test if a connection can be established with the Cereplex system.
+ * Test_Blackrock.m: is used to test if a connection can be established with the Cereplex system.
 this code snipped is based on how to read online data from cereplex system https://blackrockneurotech.com/research/wp-content/ifu/LB-0590-3.00-cbMEX-IFU.pdf the code reads spikes data for 5 seconds and restructure the data as used inside BCI mat.
 Importantly you must check that if spikes are recorded the buffer is not empty.